International Criminal Court: Operation

 The ICC began operations on 1 July 2002, upon the entry into force of the Rome Statute, a multilateral treaty that serves as the court's charter and governing document.
 States which become party to the Rome Statute become members of the ICC, serving on the Assembly of States Parties, which administers the court.
-As of March 2022, there are 123 ICC member states; 42 states have neither signed nor become parties to the Rome Statute.
+As of January 2025, there are 125 ICC member states, 29 states have signed but not ratified the Rome Statute (including four who have withdrawn their signature) and 41 states have neither signed nor become parties to the Rome Statute.

 Intended to serve as the "court of last resort", the ICC complements existing national judicial systems and may exercise its jurisdiction only when national courts are unwilling or unable to prosecute criminals.
-It lacks universal territorial jurisdiction and may only investigate and prosecute crimes committed within member states, crimes committed by nationals of member states, or crimes in situations referred to the Court by the United Nations Security Council.
+It lacks universal territorial jurisdiction and may only investigate and prosecute crimes committed within member states, crimes committed by nationals of member states, or crimes in situations referred to the Court by the UN Security Council.

 The ICC held its first hearing in 2006, concerning war crimes charges against Thomas Lubanga Dyilo, a Congolese warlord accused of recruiting child soldiers; his subsequent conviction in 2012 was the first in the court's history.
 The Office of the Prosecutor has opened twelve official investigations and is conducting an additional nine preliminary examinations.

-Dozens of individuals have been indicted in the ICC, including Ugandan rebel leader Joseph Kony, former President Omar al-Bashir of Sudan, President Uhuru Kenyatta of Kenya, Libyan head of state Muammar Gaddafi, President Laurent Gbagbo of Ivory Coast and former Vice President Jean-Pierre Bemba of the Democratic Republic of the Congo.

-On 17 March 2023, ICC judges issued an arrest warrant for Russian leader Vladimir Putin, for child abductions in the 2022 Russian invasion of Ukraine.

-Putin was the first head of state of a U.N.
-Security Council Permanent Member to be the subject of an ICC arrest warrant.
-(Russia withdrew its signature from the Rome Statute in 2016, and thus not a participant in the ICC, which therefore has no authority there.
-However, Putin can be charged for actions against a party and against Ukraine, which is not a party but accepts jurisdiction of the court since 2014.
-Should Putin travel to a state party, he can be arrested by local authorities.)